JOURNEY

 Montenegro is only 1-2 hours’ flight from most European centres or 3 hours’ flight from the UK.
 Kotor does not have its own airport.
 The best airport to fly into is Tivat Airport in the Bay of Kotor, which is only 10 minutes’ drive from Kotor.

-If you can’t fly into Tivat, you can also fly into Podgorica, Montenegro’s capital city, which is 2 hours from Kotor.
+If you can’t fly into Tivat, you can also fly into Podgorica Airport, in Montenegro’s capital city, which is 2 hours from Kotor.
 You can even fly into Dubrovnik Airport in Croatia, which is only 30 minutes’ drive from Montenegro.
 Summer traffic across the Montenegro-Croatia border can be very heavy though, which is why it’s better to fly into Tivat if you can.

 There are daily flights to both of Montenegro’s international airports.
 Click here to check flight prices on WayAway, a great flight search engine which offer cashbacks on your flights and a pricing chart to help you find the cheapest flights.